 Something always in the beekeepers mind should be the role of pesticides in the environment.
 Most are specifically “insecticides” and thus honey bees are always at risk when these chemicals are being applied.

 A relatively new activity is honey bee removal for a fee.
 This is particularly prevalent in areas that have populations of Africanized honey bees.
 Specifically, southern Florida and California come to mind.
 At least one website attempts to catalog this activity around the country.
-Many others are involved one way or another in what beekeepers are finding is somewhat of a lucrative calling.
+It is important to understand, however, that other skills may be needed when involved in honey bee removal, including carpentry and woodworking tools.
+Finding and removing nests from buildings can be exceedingly difficult, depending on the size and location.
+In some cases a contractor’s license might be required when it comes to difficult removals from buildings.